 Discovering neurofeedback and the Center for Brain Training

-After finding the Center for Brain Training on the internet and reading about Mike Cohen’s more than 20 years’ experience in the field, she came in for a consultation.
+After finding the Center for Brain Training on the internet and reading about Mike Cohen’s 25+ years’ experience in the field, she came in for a consultation.

 “Frankly, I was skeptical about neurofeedback, even after my first meeting with Mike, because I had attempted so many things to try to help Alex that hadn’t worked,” she remembered.
 “But with nowhere else to turn, I decided we’d give it a try.”